About Us

 With over a decade of experience in Dog Training since September of 2010, I have honed my expertise through extensive education and practical application.

-During the years 2010 to 2012, I completed a rigorous 2-year hands-on training course that provided me with comprehensive knowledge in dog behavior, handling, and training working with shelter dogs.
+During the years 2010 to 2012, I completed a rigorous 2-year hands-on training course that provided me with comprehensive knowledge in reading canine body language, dog behavior, handling, and training by working with shelter dogs.
+During this time i worked with numerous dogs each having to pass their AKC CGC and APDT C.L.A.S.S. testing.
 This immersive experience included 300 hours of practical teaching in group class instruction and behavioral handling.
+Passing over a

-During my years of involvement in Dog Training from 2010 to 2012, I had the honor of training a remarkable canine companion.
-This exceptional dog, whose training journey was under my guidance, achieved outstanding success and was featured and promoted in a prestigious Dog Fancy Magazine.
+During my years of involvement in Dog Training from 2010 to 2012, I had the honor of training a remarkable rescue corgi named Dobbie.
+This exceptional dog, did amazingly well with learning foundation cues and was featured and promoted in a Dog Fancy Magazine for a Furminator ad.
 Witnessing the accomplishments of this beloved canine partner brought immense pride and further reinforced my commitment to the art and science of dog training.
 Their recognition in the magazine stands as a testament to the effectiveness and dedication infused into my training methodologies.

 Between 2016 and 2018, I had the privilege of being a part of “A New Leash for Life,” a program dedicated to training service dogs.
 During my time with this remarkable organization, I played a pivotal role in transforming the lives of both canines and their human companions.
 Through rigorous and specialized training, we honed the skills of these extraordinary service dogs, empowering them to provide invaluable assistance and support to individuals in need.
 This experience profoundly enriched my understanding of the impact that well-trained service dogs can have on the lives of those they serve, reinforcing my passion for dog training and its ability to create positive change.